 Best color-safe shampoo for brunettes

-O’Gara typically tells her clients to wash once a week with a toning shampoo, to “stay ahead of the brass that will naturally set in as the oxidation process unfolds in between color services.”
-She loves Fanola No Orange, a blue-pigmented shampoo for brunettes struggling with unwanted orange tones.
+O’Gara typically tells her clients to wash once a week with a toning shampoo to “stay ahead of the brass that will naturally set in as the oxidation process unfolds in between color services.”
+She loves Fanola No Orange, a blue pigmented shampoo for brunettes struggling with unwanted orange tones.
 “One to two applications should subtly tone the hair, extending the life of those pricey highlights,” she adds.
-However, it’s best to use such shampoos no more than once a week, as excessive use can not only dry the hair but cause an overload of purple or blue pigment within the hair, leaving the intended color looking drab.
+But it’s best to use such shampoos no more than once a week, as excessive use can not only dry the hair but cause an overload of purple or blue pigment that leaves the intended color looking drab.

 Best color-safe shampoo for redheads